-Regarding defence, a specific legal framework is provided by Decree-Law no. 104/2011, of 6 October.
-It transposed into Portuguese Law EU Directive 2009/81/EC.
-This legal framework is applicable for the purchase of contracts for military and sensitive equipment, contracts for public works, supply contracts, and contracts to provide services regarding military and sensitive equipment, as well as contracts for public works, supply contracts and contracts to provide services aiming to pursue military goals.
+Regarding defence, a specific legal framework is provided by Decree-Law no. 104/2011 of 6 October, which is applicable for the purchase of contracts for military and sensitive equipment, contracts for public works, supply contracts, and contracts to provide services regarding military and sensitive equipment, as well as contracts for public works, supply contracts and contracts to provide services aiming to pursue military goals.